letisiapangataa/linux-infra-automation-lab/README.md

 ## Contributing

-Contributions are welcome!
+All contributions are welcome!
 This project serves as both a learning resource and a production-ready infrastructure template.

 ### Development Setup
 ```bash